Tuareg, Tamajaq in Mali

 Prayer Points

 Pray that Tuareg Tamajaq people in Mali will come to know the living Lord through radio broadcasts, films, audio resources and personal contacts with believers who will work with them to establish a Disciple Making Movement.
-Ask the Lord to send loving Christ followers from other parts of Africa to share the gospel with the Tuareg in Mali.
+Ask the Lord to send loving Christ followers from other parts of Africa to share the gospel with the Tuareg peoples in Mali.
 Ask the Lord to save key leaders among the Tuareg who will boldly declare the gospel, influencing family leaders.

 Text Source: Joshua Project